shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ## Meet Julia

 Julia is still young.
 It's only been about 10 years since that early announcement that sounded so intriguing to me.
+Actually, looking at the date on the post, it's 10 years exactly tomorrow!
 I must admit that I forgot about it for many years as python did such a good job of filling all the holes.

 Recently I picked up an old computer and logged in looking for some old files and same this icon on the desktop for `Julia`.
 It was time to look it up and see how it was doing.
 Had they fulfilled their initial greedy ambitions?
 Was it even still active.